Nanos and risks: don’t repeat the mistakes of the past

 These examples, among the best known, show an incompressible delay of 30 to 60 years between the proof of a harmfulness and the first legislations intended to reduce it.
 The length of this delay is linked to the power of the lobbies and their expertise in “agnotology”.
 This neologism of Proctor designates the “science” of producing doubt and misunderstanding, its simple principle is based on a cascade ofamalgams: since any study is always open to criticism, criticism becomes equivalent to an absence of proof, and the absence of proof is then assimilated to an absence of nuisance.
 The mainstream media are the natural amplifier of this, since their vitality comes from controversy and plurality of words.”.

 Stéphane Foucart – Irrationality(s), November 15, 2013

-William Dab – Nanotechnology, a textbook case, July 14, 2013
+William Dab – Nanotechnology, a case study, July 14, 2013

 European Environment Agency (EEA) – Early signals and late lessons, vol. 2, January 2013

-“The first volume of Early Signals and Late Lessons (Late Lessons from Early Warnings) published in 2001 was a groundbreaking report detailing the history of technologies that were later deemed unsafe. the 2 volume of 750 pages published in January 2013 includes 20 new case studies including a case study on nanotechnology.
+“The first volume ofLate Lessons from Early Warnings, published in 2001, was a groundbreaking report detailing the history of technologies that were later deemed dangerous.
+The 750-page Volume 2 published in January 2013 includes 20 new case studies including a case study on nanotechnology.

-The next nano appointments
+The next nano meetings

-- Organizer: ANSES
+- Organizer: FABESP